-This treatment is beneficial for everyone and is our most recommended massage and bodywork service.
+This treatment is beneficial for everyone.
 It is ideal for various types and causes of chronic pain, autoimmune disorders, range of motion restrictions, scar tissue, post-surgery rehabilitation, and much more.
 In many cases, restoring fascia to its healthy state, especially when coupled with proper movement and exercise, means that more invasive procedures such as injections or surgery may be postponed or even avoided altogether.

 What is Fascia?
 And why does it need to be released?